Pentagon approves 20 more COVID-19 vaccination teams

 Chief Pentagon spokesman John Kirby said Friday that Defense Secretary Lloyd Austin’s latest approval brings the number of COVID-19 vaccination teams so far authorized to 25, with a total of roughly 4,700 service members.
 He said the teams, which largely involve active duty forces, are being approved in a phased approach, based on the needs of the Federal Emergency Management Agency.

 So far, only one of the first five teams approved last week has actually been announced and deployed.
 That 222-member team from Fort Carson, Colorado, has arrived in Los Angeles, where it will help with a federally run vaccination site at California State University.
-Kirby said the team expects to begin working on Monday.
+The team is expected to begin providing vaccines to the public on Tuesday, but will likely do some initial vaccinations, including of team members, on Monday.

 He added that the department expects to have more details soon on where the other four will deploy.